Foreign policy of the second Trump administration: Greenland

 In December 2024, Trump stated a further proposal for the United States to purchase Greenland from Denmark, describing ownership and control of the island as "an absolute necessity" for national security purposes.
 This builds upon a prior offer from Trump to buy Greenland during his first term, which the Danish Realm refused, causing him to cancel his August 2019 visit to Denmark.
 On January 7, 2025, Trump's son Donald Trump Jr. visited Greenland's capital city Nuuk alongside Charlie Kirk to hand out MAGA hats.
 At a press conference the following day, Trump refused to rule out military or economic force to take over Greenland or the Panama Canal.
 However, he did rule out military force in taking over Canada.
 On January 14, the Trump-affiliated Nelk Boys also visited Nuuk, handing out dollar bills to locals.
 On January 16, the CEOs of major Danish companies Novo Nordisk, Vestas and Carlsberg among others were assembled for a crisis meeting in the Ministry of State to discuss the situation.
 On the subsequent day, former chief executive Friis Arne Petersen in the Danish Ministry of Foreign Affairs described the situation as "historically unheard of", while Noa Redington, special adviser to former prime minister Helle Thorning-Schmidt, compared the international pressure on Denmark with that during the 2005 Jyllands-Posten Muhammad cartoons controversy.

 In March 2025, President Trump renewed calls to annex Greenland, calling it vital to U.S. and global security.
 Vice President JD Vance, during a visit to the Pituffik Space Base, accused Denmark of underinvesting in Greenland's defense and encouraged a shift toward U.S. partnership.
 Denmark's foreign minister condemned the administration's tone, while Trump said he preferred diplomacy but would not rule out military action.
 Greenlandic leaders rejected the annexation effort, formed a coalition government to oppose it, and protests erupted in Copenhagen.
 U.S. House Democrats introduced a bill to block the use of force, and NATO clarified it would not support any territorial acquisition.

+While in the midst of a campaign against Venezuela and its leader Nicolas Maduro and ushering threats against Columbia and maybe Mexico Trump amplified his preceding statements supporting the US takeover of Greenland.
+"I have to say this very directly to the United States: It makes absolutely no sense to talk about the need for the United States to take over Greenland," Danish prime minister Mette Frederiksen uttered as a response on Facebook.
+British prime minister Keir Starner also decried Trump's push for territory.
+Trump called anything but a total takeover of Greenland "unacceptable" ahead of a meeting of the foreign ministers of both the U.S. and Denmark thus further straining the relations without the meeting having taken place yet.

+On January 16, 2026, Trump stated that he will seek retaliatory tariffs on countries that ally with Denmark concerning Greenland.
+Meanwhile, US senator Don Bacon claimed that Trump's desire for territory would be unintelligent.